AylaNetworks/ayla-documentation/src/edge-solutions/ayla-esp32-solution/v1-5-3/index.md

     The idle loop handles any pending timers that need to be handled in the client thread while still holding the client lock.
 Then, the idle loop waits for callbacks on the client_task_queue.
 This client_task_queue waits until the next scheduled timer or until an event occurs.
 If a callback is found, its handler is called and the loop repeats.

-    The al/esp32/client_task.c file contains code in the function client_redir_client_html() that redirects HTTP requests for “/client” to “/client.html”.
+    The al/esp32/client_task.c file contains code in the function client_redir_client_html() that redirects HTTP requests for `/client` to `/client.html`.
 This is necessary for same-LAN web-based device registration.

     The remainder of the code in the al/esp32/client_task.c file implements the client timers and synchronization needed with the server thread:
-    * The functions client_lock_int() and client_unlock_int() implement the locking around the client structures.
+    * The functions `client_lock_int` and `client_unlock_int` implement the locking around the client structures.
 These functions keep some debugging information that can be useful if there is trouble in this area.
     * The global string pointer client_mutex_func holds the name of the function that last successfully locked the client_lock.
-    * The global integer client_mutex_line gives the line number in that function.
+    * The global integer `client_mutex_line` gives the line number in that function.
-    * The global pointer client_mutex_owner is a pointer to the OS task that holds the mutex and is used to detect recursive attempts on the lock.
+    * The global pointer `client_mutex_owner` is a pointer to the OS task that holds the mutex and is used to detect recursive attempts on the lock.

-### `al/esp32/http_client.c`
+* `al/esp32/http_client.c`

-The al/esp32/http_client.c file implements the interface between the HTTP client of ADA and the httpc functionality of the ESP32.
+This file implements the interface between the HTTP client of ADA and the httpc functionality of the ESP32.

-### `al/esp32/log.c`
+* `al/esp32/log.c`

-The al/esp32/log.c file loads the configuration of the logging system in ADA.
+The file loads the configuration of the logging system in ADA.

-### `al/esp32/notify_task.c`
+* `al/esp32/notify_task.c`

-The al/esp32/notify_task.c implements timers for the notification subsystem, which interacts with ANS.
+The file implements timers for the notification subsystem, which interacts with ANS.

-### `al/esp32/stubs.c`
+* `al/esp32/stubs.c`

-The al/esp32/stubs.c file contains miscellaneous required routines - some for features that are not functional in this architecture, and some that are simple interfaces between ADA and ESP32.
+This file contains miscellaneous required routines - some for features that are not functional in this architecture, and some that are simple interfaces between ADA and ESP32.

-### `al/net/server.c`
+* `al/net/server.c`

-The al/net/server.c file implements an HTTP server that binds to TCP port 80.
+Thi file implements an HTTP server that binds to TCP port 80.
 This is used for Wi-Fi setup and LAN mode.
 The httpc functionality in ESP32 is not usable while this server is running.